f5devcentral/f5-big-iq-lab/docs/class1/module2/module2.rst

 While working through this module we will be focusing on L4-L7 deployments (Virtual Servers, Pools, etc).

-`AS3 documentation on BIG-IQ integration with AS3`_
+- `AS3 documentation on BIG-IQ integration with AS3`_
+- `How to Use BIG-IQ and Ansible to Build Advanced BIG-IP Automation Workflows`_

 .. _AS3 documentation on BIG-IQ integration with AS3: https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/big-iq.html
+.. _How to Use BIG-IQ and Ansible to Build Advanced BIG-IP Automation Workflows: https://devcentral.f5.com/s/articles/How-to-Use-BIG-IQ-and-Ansible-to-Build-Advanced-BIG-IP-Automation-Workflows

 .. raw:: html